zabereznikova/docs.de-de/docs/framework/unmanaged-api/debugging/icordebugeval-newobject-method.md

 #### <a name="parameters"></a>Parameter
  `pConstructor`
- [in] Der Konstruktor aufgerufen werden.
+ [in] Der Konstruktor aufgerufen werden soll.

  `nArgs`
  [in] Die Größe des `ppArgs`-Arrays.